Industry Guides13 min read28 April 2026

 Week 4: Management Review

-• Brief management or directors on current safety status
+• Brief management on current safety status

-• Ensure the workplace safety noticeboard is updated with current information
+• Update the workplace safety noticeboard

 • Assign a point person to accompany inspectors if they visit

-Be Cooperative and Transparent
+Be Cooperative

 Take Notes